rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 Some of the game's features:

-- bulletrs-powered network-synchronized physics engine;
+- A network-synchronized physics engine powered by bullet-rs;
 - A bunch of physics-based player skills;
 - Extensive build-in editors for game maps, skeletal animation, effects & particle systems;
 - Modding support.

-The game was built on top of a homegrown game engine using: winit, glium, imgui-rs, [tinyecs], [awesomium-rs], imgui-rs, [ears].
+The game was built on top of a homegrown game engine using: winit, glium, imgui-rs, [tinyecs], [awesomium-rs], [ears].

 [![A screenshot from the recording](shar-talk.jpeg)][shar-talk]